dsa-ou/allowed/README.md

   [has been reported](https://github.com/dsa-ou/allowed/issues), before creating a new issue.
-- If you want to contribute code or documentation that addresses an [open issue](https://github.com/dsa-ou/allowed/issues), please read first our [code contribution guide](docs/contribution.md).
+- If you want to contribute code or documentation that addresses an [open issue](https://github.com/dsa-ou/allowed/issues), please read first our [code contribution guide](https://dsa-ou.github.io/allowed/docs/contribution.html).
   Your contribution will become available under the terms below.

 ## Licences

 The code and text in this repository are
 Copyright © 2023 by The Open University, UK.
-The code is licensed under a [BSD-3-clause licence](LICENCE.MD).
+The code is licensed under a [BSD 3-clause licence](https://github.com/dsa-ou/allowed/blob/main/LICENCE.MD).
 The text is licensed under a
 [Creative Commons Attribution 4.0 International Licence](http://creativecommons.org/licenses/by/4.0).